aledelmo/3DSlicer_Plugins/TractographyPelvis/README.md

     (extremities included).
 Finally using the vertebral canal and all the sacral holes.
     * Binary Mask: To use custom masks a label node can be specified (0: background, 1: seeds)

-* Output Fiber Bundle: output node where the tractography will be stored.
+* **Output Fiber Bundle**: output node where the tractography will be stored.
 This field is only needed in case of ROI-based tractogram.
 The whole-pelvis tractograms will not be loaded.

 ___
 #### Parameters
-* Whole Pelvis Mask: Limit the tractogram in the selected mask.
+* **Whole Pelvis Mask**: Limit the tractogram in the selected mask.
 Attention: the fibers extending over the mask border are not suppressed completely but truncated at the interface.

-* Exclusion mask:
+* **Exclusion mask**: All the fibers entering in this zone, even if for just one point, are completely discarded.

-* Seed Threshold:
+* **Seed Threshold**: Minimum value needed to consider a voxel a seed point.
+It indicates an FA value for diffusion tensor based algorithms and FOD (fiber orientation distribution) for CSD based methods.

-* Cutoff:
+* **Cutoff**: Fiber tracking termination condition.
+When a streamlines enters in a part of the image with a lower FA than the cutoff threshold the tracking is concluded (FOD amplitude for CSD methods) (The selected Cutoff must always be lower of the Seed Threshold)

-* Admissible Angle:
+* **Admissible Angle**: maximum angle, in degree, that is allowed between tracking steps.

-* Length:
+* **Length**:

-* Algorithm:
+* **Algorithm**:

 ___
 #### Whole Pelvis

-* Use whole:
+* **Use whole**:

-* File path:
+* **File path**: